Best Of16 min read

 4. Wealthfront — Best for Tax Optimization and Automation

-Wealthfront and Betterment get compared constantly, but here's the distinction that actually matters for long-term investors: Wealthfront's tax tools are more sophisticated, and at scale, that gap becomes meaningful real money.
-Their Direct Indexing feature (available at $100,000+) holds individual stocks instead of ETFs, enabling daily tax-loss harvesting at the individual stock level — which can generate significantly more tax alpha over a 20–30 year horizon.
+Wealthfront and Betterment compete constantly, but here's what actually matters for long-term wealth: Wealthfront's tax tools run deeper.
+Their Direct Indexing feature (available at $100,000+) holds individual stocks instead of ETFs, letting you harvest losses at the individual stock level daily — which genuinely builds meaningful tax savings over 20–30 years.

-The Path financial planning tool is also legitimately impressive.
-It pulls in external account data to project retirement scenarios and answer specific questions like "Can I retire at 55?" or "What happens if I take two years off to travel?" — without needing a financial advisor.
-That said, I'll be honest: the interface is functional but about as exciting as a government form.
-Wealthfront clearly put their energy into the engine, not the dashboard.
+The Path financial planner is also seriously impressive.
+It pulls in external accounts and answers real questions like "Can I retire at 55?" or "What happens if I take two years off?" — no advisor needed.
+That said, I'll level with you: the interface is workmanlike.
+They invested in the engine, not the dashboard polish.

 Key Features: